-The distributed estimated nitrogen mass over the field is approximately 200 Kg ha-1 year-1, which is in the range of the European application recommendations (van Grinsven et al., 2012).
-The Agriculture Extension Service of Israel (2016) recommendation concerning nitrogen fertilizer application for wheat crop (main crop) is between 40 and 100 kg ha-1.
-Therefore, an excessive amount of nitrogen is applied by disposing dairy wastes over the field.
+The distributed estimated nitrogen mass over the field is approximately 200 Kg ha-1 yr-1, which is in the range of the European application recommendations (van Grinsven et al., 2012).
+The Agriculture Extension Service of Israel (2016) recommendation concerning nitrogen fertilizer application for wheat crop (main crop) is between 40 and $100 \text{ kg ha}^{-1}$ .
+Therefore, an excessive amount of nitrogen is applied by disposing of dairy wastes over the field.
 Moreover, nitrogen fixing agents in agricultural systems are the symbiotic associations between legumes and rhizobia (Rochester et al., 2001).
-Rotation between legume crop and non-legume crop practice supposes to replace some of the need in nitrogen fertilizer (Rochester et al., 2001).

-year-1 (Herridge et al., 2008), which is about 43% of the nitrogen applied by the dairy slurry.
+Rotation between legume crop and non-legume crop practice supposes to replace some of the need for nitrogen fertilizer (Rochester et al., 2001).
+The average nitrogen fixation by pea crop, according to global data sets, is $86 \text{ Kg ha}^{-1} \text{ yr}^{-1}$ (Herridge et al., 2008), which is about 43 % of the nitrogen applied by the dairy slurry.
 Thus, application of dairy farm slurry combined with a legume crop (pea) seemed to have enriched the top soil with excess nitrogen, as compared to cultivation of cereal-type crops (Fig. 3a).